NexPlayer/Unity-SDK/unity.md

 Finally, the Xcode project can be run and installed to an iOS device.

 ### 5.3.3.
 Build iOS with Unity 2022 Xcode configuration

-Under Unity-iPhone  → “Frameworks, Libraries and Embedded Content”, you need to sign all the frameworks in this section except "StoreKit.framework".
+Under Unity-iPhone  → “Frameworks, Libraries and Embedded Content”, you need to set all the frameworks in this section except "StoreKit.framework" to “Embed & Sign”:

 ![](images/BuildIOS2022.png)